Web components

 1. Install the npm package.

-npm install --save @ontario-digital-service/ontario-design-system-component-library-angular
+npm install --save @ongov/ontario-design-system-component-library-angular

 2. Import the ComponentLibraryModule, or whichever specific component you want to use into your root module.
 The ComponentLibraryModule import will include all the Ontario Design System web components.

-import { ComponentLibraryModule } from '@ontario-digital-service/ontario-design-system-component-library-angular/dist/component-library';
+import { ComponentLibraryModule } from '@ongov/ontario-design-system-component-library-angular/dist/component-library';

 @NgModule({